 I enjoy thoughtful conversations on a wide range of topics and I am fortunate enough to have them with some extremely knowledgeable and passionate people.
-Because I have a rather diverse set of friends and colleagues, rarely a day goes by without at least one extremely thought provoking conversation.
+Because I have a rather diverse set of friends and colleagues, rarely a day goes by without at least one extremely thought-provoking conversation.
 And if I have a need to reach outside my immediate company, there is always an online forum or podcast that can satisfy my curiosity.
-What I have found over time is though many people have a need for such conversation, they come from one of two camps; those who like to engage in dialogue and those who prefer a debate.
+What I have found over time is though many people have a need for such a conversation, they come from one of two camps.
+There are those who like to engage in dialogue and those who prefer a debate.
 To understand what I mean, I offer the below definitions:

 - Debate: a discussion on a particular topic in which opposing arguments are put forward.